Jbachtiger/ci-pp5-gamer-verse/README.md

 ### Epics
 8 Epics were created which were further developed into 34 User Stories.
-The details of each epic along with the associated user stories can be found in the kanban board [here](https://github.com/users/Jbachtiger/projects/3).
+The details of each epic along with the associated user stories can be found on the kanban board [here](https://github.com/users/Jbachtiger/projects/3).

 1. Initial Django REST and React Setup [#1](https://github.com/Jbachtiger/ci-pp5-gamer-verse/issues/1)
 2. Authentication [#2](https://github.com/Jbachtiger/ci-pp5-gamer-verse/issues/2)